Stationary and Transition Probabilities in Slow Mixing, Long Memory Markov Processes: Dependencies in the Model

-\section{Dependencies in the model}
+\section{Dependencies in the Model}

-As noted before in Example \ref{dependency}, if the dependencies could be arbitrary in a channel model, we will not estimate the model accurately no matter how large the sample is.
-Keeping in mind Observation~\ref{obs:indp}, we formalize dependencies dying down by means of a function $d:\mathbb{Z}^+ \rightarrow \mathbb{R}^+$ with $\sum_{i=1}^{\infty} d(i) <\infty$.
+As noted before in Example \ref{dependency}, if the dependencies could be arbitrary in a Markov process, we will not estimate the model accurately no matter how large the sample is.
+Keeping in mind Observation~\ref{obs:indp}, we formalize dependencies dying down by means of a function $d:\mathbb{Z}^{+}\to \mathbb{R}^+$ with $\sum_{i=1}^{\infty} d(i) <\infty$.